MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-version-storage.md

 description: "This article provides guidance on how to plan version storage for your organization."
 ---

-# Plan Version Storage for Document Libraries
+# Plan Version Storage on Document Libraries (Preview)

 A file version is created when you edit the file, coauthor a document, another user starts working on the document, a user selects **Save** to upload changes to the library, or when a file's properties are changed.
-As Versions count towards your SharePoint storage usage, your Organization’s version limits needs to meet your recovery objectives and optimize on version storage.
+The Version limits you configure need to meet both recovery objectives and optimize on version storage.

 In the following sections, we call out the options and decisions that you as an administrator should consider when setting up version limits for your organization:

 ## Determine Default Version limits for your organization

-Before you decide the default version history limits for your organization, you need to consider your **organization’s recovery objective**, and **version storage usage targets** and evaluate your needs with the **version restore options available to your users** and **storage usage** of the three version storage modes supported by SharePoint.
+Before you decide the default version history limits for your organization, you need to consider your **organization’s recovery objective** and **version storage usage targets** and evaluate your needs with the **version restore options available to your users** and **storage usage** of the three version storage modes supported by SharePoint.

 In the following sections, we outline the options and decisions administrators should consider when setting up version limits for your organization: